How I make MONEY living the Bus Life.

 If you read the blog about how much I strongly dislike invasive and disruptive advertising, I thought this week I would cover how I make money while living the Bus Life.

 In April of 2015 I quit my job as a Station Trainer at the Seattle Airport in Washington.
-I was considered "Below-the-wing" ground crew, responsible for training new hires to work around the Aircraft on the tarmac, load and unload luggage, drive equipment, and assist customers along their journey.
-It was a great job with health care, free flight benefits, a 401k, extremely flexible schedule and a fun atmosphere.
+I was considered "Below-the-wing" ground crew, responsible for training new hires to work around the Aircraft on the tarmac, load and unload luggage, drive equipment around the airport, and assist customers along their journey.
+It was a great job with great health care benefits, free and discounted flights, a 401k with employer matched funds, extremely flexible schedule and a fun atmosphere.
+I worked here for about 2.5 years before I needed a completely different life.

-However, it was too loud, too hectic, and I no longer wanted to exist as simply a "Human Resource" for a Big Company.
+It was too loud, too hectic, and I no longer wanted to exist as simply a number, a "Human Resource" for a Big Company.
 I wanted a different sort of life; simpler.
 That meant quitting my job and buying a school bus to convert into a Tiny Home.

-In August of 2015, a few months after quitting my job, I hit the road with the fully converted Big Blue Bus.
-I'm coming up on my 2 Year Bus Life Rebirth day.
+A month before I quit, I bought a School bus to convert into a Motor Home.
+My parent's and I started on the conversion in May, and in August of 2015, a few months after quitting my job, I hit the road with the fully converted Big Blue Bus.
+I'm coming up on my 3 Year Bus Life Rebirth day.
 In that time, I have had to be crafty and ingenious to be able to afford all the diesel that the Big Blue Bus drinks, pay for accommodations/parking, food, and overall daily expenses.

-Making Money the last two years, I have:
+Making Money the last two and a half years, I have:

-- Began writing a memoir and short stories, moving towards a professional writing gig.
+Blogging and writing a memoir/ short stories, moving towards a professional writing gig.
+STEEMIT!!

 On a limited income and budget, lack of savings, it doesn't only come down to how much you MAKE, but how much you SPEND.
 My spending has drastically decreased, as I reuse, reduce and recycle what I can.
 I eat out less, I think about everything that I bring into the Bus and how much space it takes up.
 It's a whole lifestyle and mindset change to go from an apartment/house with a stable, predictable income - to living job to job, work to work.
 It takes a strong will, motivation, determination and a willingness to wait and endure with less.
 I believe that's the beauty of downsizing and Living Tiny, rearranging priorities.